 A program does not need an Ancillary Withdrawal designation to provide an induction to buprenorphine to initiate maintenance with buprenorphine or to utilize injectable naltrexone.

 Problem gambling.
-CCBHCs that wish to meet additional criteria to obtain the Problem Gambling Treatment and Recovery Designation Standards from OASAS must meet the designation criteria in 14 NYCRR Part 830.
+CCBHCs that wish to meet additional criteria to obtain the Problem Gambling Treatment and Recovery Designation Standards from OASAS must meet the designation criteria in Part 830 of this Title.

 Crisis Behavioral Health Services